PrivacyTestDriver/phishphillet/docs/_posts/2023-05-12-usps-phish.md

 - My spidey sense also tells me they are not based off Stuttgart.

-- With that said, that would explain why they are using Non-US formatting, such as comma instead of period to denote decimal place and `NÂ` instead of `#` (or even spell `number` out).
+- With that said, that would explain why they are using Non-US formatting, such as comma instead of period to denote decimal place and `No` instead of `#` (or even spell `number` out).

 - The `[Send My Package]` is the link to the malicious payload.
 I guess it